ethanwicker/ethanwicker.github.io/_posts/2021-01-08-multiple-linear-regression-001.md

 ---
 layout: post
-title: "Multiple Linear Regression #1, An Introduction"
+title: "Multiple Linear Regression #1"
-subtitle: An Exploration and Comparison of scikit-learn vs. statsmodels
+subtitle: A Brief Introduction
 comments: false
 ---

 Multiple linear regression is an extension of the simple linear regression model.
 In its simplest form it is a relatively inflexible method that can produce insightful results and accurate predictions under certain conditions.
-However, multiple linear regression has also been shown to be highly extensible, and many of these extensions (such as ridge regression, lasso regression, and logistic regression) vastly expand the usefulness and applicability of the linear regression paradigm.
+However, multiple linear regression has also been shown to be highly extensible, and many of these extensions (such as *ridge regression*, *lasso regression*, and *logistic regression*) vastly expand the usefulness and applicability of the linear regression paradigm.

 In this post, I'll briefly introduce the multiple linear regression model.
 I'll discuss fitting of the model, estimating coefficients, assessing model accuracy, and considerations for prediction.